Steve Vai: 2020–present

 On December 1, 2021, Steve Vai announced the release of his tenth studio album, entitled Inviolate, alongside its lead single "Little Pretty".
 The album was released on January 28, 2022.
 Upon release, it debuted at No. 1 on the Current Hard Rock Albums chart (his first No. 1 album), No. 8 on Top Hard Rock Albums, and No. 40 on Top Album Sales.
-To support the album, Vai will embark upon a 54 date American tour of the same name.
+To support the album, Vai embarked upon a 54-date American tour of the same name.
 In 2021, Vai was also featured on a track called "Lost Children of the Universe" on the latest album by Star One, a project led by Arjen Anthony Lucassen.

 In 2022, Vai was featured on Polyphia's track "Ego Death".

-On November 10, 2022, Vai announced his latest album, 'Vai/Gash', alongside its lead single "In The Wind."
+On November 10, 2022, Vai announced his latest album, Vai/Gash, alongside its lead single "In The Wind".
+Vai and singer Johnny "Gash" Sombrotto had recorded the album in 1991, but it remained unpublished after Sombrotto's death in a motorcycle accident on September 7, 1998.
+Vai and Sombrotto had bonded over a shared love of motorcycles.
+The album cover features a photo of Sombretto, showing the extensive burn scars he sustained in a 1977 motorcycle crash.
+The album released on January 27, 2023.

-On January 27 2023, 'Vai/Gash', originally recorded in 1991 alongside the late singer Johnny “Gash” Sombrotto, was released.
-On the cover of the album, you can clearly see Sombrotto had severe burns, due to a motor accident he had in 1977 at the age of 21.
-Vai and Sombrotto bonded over a love of motorcycles.
-It was Vai who came up with the nickname 'Gash'.
-Sombrotto had a fatal motor accident on September 7, 1998.
+Having previously covered her composition, "Mullach a tSí" for The Story of Light in 2012 and performing together in Vicar Street in Dublin, Vai collaborated with Pádraigín Ní Uallacháin for the title track of her 2023 album, Seven Daughters of the Sea.

+In early 2024, Vai, Satriani, and Eric Johnson embarked on a limited-run "Reunion" tour of the original G3 lineup.
+Subsequently, Vai and Satriani continued touring as a double-bill.
+After more than 50 years of professional and personal friendship, the pair wrote and recorded their first single "The Sea Of Emotion, Pt.1", released on March 29, 2024.

+In September 2024, Vai joined Adrian Belew, Tony Levin and Tool drummer Danny Carey on a three-month tour of North America called "Beat".
+A reinterpretation of the 1980s King Crimson albums Discipline, Beat and Three of a Perfect Pair.
+The band continued to tour Latin America and Japan through the Spring of 2025.

+In 2025, Vai announced a European tour with Joe Satriani, scheduled for the summer.
+In an interview, he discussed preparations for the tour, as well as his latest projects.

 Media appearances

 Steve Vai – His First 30 Years: The Documentary

 In 2022, a 77 minutes long documentary was released to honor his first 30 years.
 This is the first documentary covering Vai's life from 1960 to 1990.
 It was co-written by Steve Vai.

-The video covers his life growing up, attending Berklee College of Music, playing with several artists like Frank Zappa, Alcatrazz, the David Lee Roth band, and Whitesnake, the recording of both his solo albums Flex-Able and Passion and Warfare, plus Vai’s role in the movie Crossroads, and how he helped create the Ibanez JEM guitar.
+The video covers his life growing up, attending Berklee College of Music, playing with several artists like Frank Zappa, Alcatrazz, the David Lee Roth band, and Whitesnake, the recording of both his solo albums Flex-Able and Passion and Warfare, plus Vai's role in the movie Crossroads, and how he helped create the Ibanez JEM guitar.